payalamberkar1/AgriiMitra/README.md

 ## Team and Acknowledgments

-Built with curiosity, coffee, and a passion for sustainable agriculture.
+Built with curiosity, coffee, and a passion for sustainable agriculture by Vaishnavi Sonawane, Payal Amberkar, Yash Pawar and Yugandhar Kulkarni.
 Big thanks to the IEEE Innoquest community, mentors, and fellow teams for the inspiration and feedback!

 If you’d like to contribute, showcase, or integrate Agrimitra, we’re happy to collaborate!